abessiari/my-google-collab/workflow_examples/README.md

 - [] Assumes you have configured your `Sense Credentials` (.sense-o-auth.yaml)

 ```
+# The session name `exp-any-to-any-l2vpn` is arbitrarily picked.
+Feel free to change it.
+It is used as a prefix to name the sense services and to track the state of the workflow.

 >cd workflow_examples/basic-stitching/any-to-any-l2vpn
 >sense_workflow.py sessions -show                                           # show existing sessions.
 >sense_workflow.py workflow -s exp-any-to-any-l2vpn -validate